Marcusgb21/LBYARCH-x86-to-C-interface/README.md

 We conducted tests with array sizes of 2^20, 2^24, and 2^28, but unfortunately, we were unable to proceed with the 2^30 size due to its exceeding the capacity of my machine.

 # Results C and x86-64 assembly
+To add...

 # Error Checking
+This is a showcase of our error testing, where a value was altered before conducting the test.
 ![image](https://github.com/Marcusgb21/LBYARCH-x86-to-C-interface/assets/64012244/5cdac315-f5e6-4742-b08e-f2647817babc)

 # DEBUG 2^20